Becoming a designer

-For over a year I was unable to break in.
+For over a year I couldn’t seem to break in.
 I did freelance work for Toyota and some ad agencies.
 This work provided me with sorely-needed experience on projects that required months to design and where I could invest more thought, emotion, and interactive depth.

 Then Aquent called.
 Aquent is an agency that matches design contractors to clients.
 Aquent called to say that Warner Bros.
 Studio had won bids for several new movie sites.
 It was more than they could handle, so they needed digital designers.
 The next day my new art director Anette Hughes—after seeing my work for CDA and Toyota—assigned me to lead graphic design and interaction design on my first movie website.

-For 3.5 years, I got the rare opportunity to work on some popular movies — as the Lead Interaction Designer for west cost office of Warner Bros.
+For 3.5 years, I got the rare opportunity to work on some popular movies — as the Lead Interaction Designer for the west cost office of Warner Bros.
 Online, the department that oversaw digital marketing for theatrical, TV, and home video sites.
 This role was unusual in that my design colleagues at Warner Bros. were exceptional graphic designers who had transitioned from a then-fading print design industry to the blossoming web design industry.
 They approached web design as they had approached design for a print-based poster, book cover, or magazine: as static, beautifully laid out pages, with arresting typography, eye-catching visuals that told a story on their own.
 In contrast, I had never designed for print—rather I got my start as a digital designer, approaching internet design as an interactive and functional medium.
-Interaction designers care about aesthetics, but far more about how people get around, empathizing with (what we called at the time) the enduser’s journey.
-In this capacity, I collaborated with print designers.
+While interaction designers care about aesthetics, we care far more about how people get around, empathizing with (what we called at the time) the enduser’s journey.
+In this capacity, I made a great collaborative partner with my former print design colleagues.
 They did beautiful mockups while I suggested and designed ways to make those static pages come to life.
 I did this in code, on a timeline, and with graphic tools.
 I attempted to design dynamic experiences that provided intuitive paths for people to travel in nonlinear directions.